skx/templer/PLUGINS.md

    * Set variable values to the output of shell commands.
 * `Templer::Plugin::RootPath`
    * Allow access to your site prefix, without hardcoding it.
+* `Templer::Plugin::RSS`
+   * Allow pages to include remote RSS feed data.
 * `Templer::Plugin::Timestamp`
    * Allow pages to contain their own modification timestamp.

 If you wish you may contain write your own plugins, contained beneath your templer-site.
 The default [templer.cfg](templer.cfg.sample) documents the `plugin-path` setting.